 Curious about bike share but not ready to make a membership commitment?
-One-day passes are the way to go.
-For just $8.00 you can get a one-day pass for an unlimited number of 30-minute trips.
+Single Trip or Explorer passes are the way to go.
 Click here for more information.

 About the Bikes

-Hubway bikes are easy, fun and safe to use and ride.
+Blue Bikes bikes are easy, fun and safe to use and ride.
 They are step-thru frames, have 3 speeds, front and rear flashing LED lights and a handy front rack.
-Hubway bikes are designed to be used comfortably by people of a wide range of heights, simply by adjusting the seat height.
+Blue Bikes bikes are designed to be used comfortably by people of a wide range of heights, simply by adjusting the seat height.

 Bike Sharing Stations

-Bike sharing stations are generally located on the street, on the sidewalk, or in a public plaza and are placed in active spaces throughout the city.
-A standard station consists of 19 bike docking stations and 10 bikes.
+Bike sharing stations can be located on public or private property and are placed throughout the city to enable people to readily reach there destinations.
 The stations are solar powered and also include a kiosk for purchases and a two-sided information panel with maps and instructions.